 Teachers take a proactive role in creating a democratic classroom community that is open, honest, and accepting.
-To this end, discipline is designed around teachers structuring appropriate choices, students learning why and how to resolve problems, and students sharing in the responsibility of developing a caring classroom.
-Teachers encourage self-control and strive to develop both intellectual and emotional self-confidence.
+We value the participation of interns from the Illinois School of Social Work in our classrooms.
+Discipline is designed around teachers structuring appropriate choices, students learning why and how to resolve problems, and students sharing in the responsibility of developing a caring classroom.
+Teachers encourage selfcontrol and strive to develop both intellectual and emotional self-confidence.